The BACKstage Exam is a joint endeavor of the Educational Theatre Association (EdTA) and the United States Institute for Theatre Technology (USITT).

 Target audiences include those students considered “program completers” from Career and Technical Education programs of study, as well as non-CTE students having had immersive instructional experience in technical theatre for a (recommended) period of at least two years.

-Learn more about taking the Spring 2022 Preview Exam here.
+Learn more about registering for the BACKstage Exam here.

 The BACKstage exam is made possible through the generosity of the following sponsors.